 Jamie practices environmental and energy law on a national basis.
 He represents oil and gas companies in complex litigation, arbitration and allocation proceedings.
 He also advises corporate clients and their in-house counsel on a wide range of environmental compliance and permitting issues, including spill reporting and disclosure, permitting and permit compliance, remediation, financial assurance, closure and post-closure care, and worker health and safety.

-Jamie as recognized in The Best Lawyers in America and The Best Lawyers in Kansas City for his environmental litigation work.
+Jamie has been recognized in Best Lawyers in America and The Best Lawyers in Kansas City for his environmental litigation work.
 He is also a frequent lecturer on environmental and real property issues.
 He was an instructor for a course on the regulatory framework of environmental law at the University of California, Los Angeles.
 Before joining Shook, Jamie practiced environmental law at Lathrop & Gage in Kansas City, Missouri, and Parker, Milliken, Clark, O’Hara & Samuelian in Los Angeles, California.

 Jamie’s recent projects and cases include: